Home

 Night photography can be daunting for many people but you can get amazing photographs of nocturnal animals within the camps if you know which camps to look for which animals.

-For most of our nocturnal photography we use the built-in flash on the Nikon D300 or D7000.
-Most of the animals are very close to our tent or bungalow.
+For most of our nocturnal photography we use the built-in flash on the Nikon D800 as most of the animals are very close to our tent or bungalow.

 The only potential problem is that the flash takes a few seconds to recharge so if you get some action you will not be able to fire your flash.